 - Mobile apps

 What is Payoneer and how does Payoneer work?

 Payoneer users send and receive payments in 200 plus different countries and 150 local currencies.
 Payoneer makes payments to freelancers and e-commerce sellers.
 Payment methods include a Payoneer account linked to the receiver’s bank account and a Mastercard prepaid debit card.
+The prepaid debit Mastercard is used for Payoneer payments to service providers and online sellers and their subsequent purchases or ATM withdrawals.
 Payoneer also offers Capital Advance, providing instant financing to Amazon and Walmart online sellers.